nara9709/emotion_journal/README.md

 <br>
 <br>

-# Lead my articles on <a href="https://medium.com/@worldkr19/list/emotion-journal-project-reactjs-e7dc079f6ecc"> Midium </a> about this project
+# Lead my articles on <a href="https://medium.com/@worldkr19/list/emotion-journal-project-reactjs-e7dc079f6ecc" target="_blank"> Midium </a> about this project